chronopsychiatry/AMBIENT-BD-nocturn/paper/paper.md

 ## Annotations

-The **Annotation tab** allows manually adding tags to sleep sessions, which can then be used to set the colormap on the different figures.
+The **Annotation tab** allows users to manually add tags to sleep sessions.
 This can be useful to:

-- Highlight specific sessions of interest in figures
+- Highlight specific sessions in figures
 - Display information from other sources, for example health questionnaires completed by participants

-To add an annotation, write it in the "Annotation" text box; click on all sessions this should apply to in the table (ctrl + click can help select multiple sessions rapidly), and click on "Apply".
+To add an annotation, write it in the "Annotation" text box, select sessions by clicking on the table (ctrl + click can help select multiple sessions rapidly), and click on "Apply".

 Tip: use the search box above the Annotation table to select specific sessions: for example, searching for "2024-01" will show all sessions that started or ended in January 2024.